-Many films have explored 1980s Comedy Movies.
-Here are 25 of our favorites.
+Multiple directors have talked about 1980s Comedy Movies.
+Here are 25 of the best ones.

 From Robert Zemeckis, starring Michael J. Fox, Christopher Lloyd, Lea Thompson, Crispin Glover